nicho810/XIAO-PowerBread/README.md

 ### Software

-- **Arduino Code**: Modify or remix the project using the provided Arduino source code.
+- **Remix the project**: Modify or remix the project using the provided Arduino source code.
-  - This code is built on top of freeRTOS from the Arduino Pico SDK.
-It has 4 tasks:
-    - Task for reading current sensors (INA3221).
-    - Task for serial communication.
-    - Task for data update to LCD.
-    - Task for handling dial functions, such as changing the rotation of the UI.

-- **Bin File**: For XIAO RP2040 users, download the precompiled bin file and flash it via UF2 for quick setup.
+- **Directly use compiled firmware**: Currenly, the code only test on XIAO RP2040, it is recommended to use UF2 method to upload the firmware to XIAO RP2040.

+> UF2 upload method:
+> 1. Download the compiled firmware file from [Release page](https://github.com/nicho810/XIAO-PowerBread/releases)
+> 2. Connect XIAO to PC/MAC via USB (Make sure it is a 4 pin USB cable)
+> 3. press the B(Boot) button on XIAO and **holding it**, then press the R(Reset) button on XIAO at the same time.
+Then release all buttons
+> 4. You should able to see a USB drive Name:RPI-RP2 on you PC/MAC.
+> 5. Drag and drop the firmware file(*.uf2) to the RPI-RP2 drive, the file will be uploaded to XIAO.
+> 6. After a few seconds, the XIAO will reset and boot into the firmware.

 ### Planned Software Features
 - [x] Real-time current sensor data displayed on the LCD.